d-wdj/KB8024/readme.md

 # Predictor Status
 ACHIEVEMENTS:
-* For regular predictor (without evolutionary information/PSI-BLAST PSSM), most efficient (in terms of computing time and performance) is to use LinearSVC rather than SVC (with linear kernel).
+* 03.02 - For regular predictor (without evolutionary information/PSI-BLAST PSSM), most efficient (in terms of computing time and performance) is to use LinearSVC rather than SVC (with linear kernel).
+* 03.02 - Task recently done/are currently undertaken:
+  * (v) Add evolutionary information by running psi-blast and extracting the information (use either the subtitution matrix or the frequency matrix); and
+  * (vii) Optimisation of SVM performance.
 * 02.25 - Enabled multi-threading[8] for psi-blast, so each protein takes only up to 5 minutes.
 Split list of proteins [total=399] into two and ran them separately, runtime should be around several hours, not days.
 * 02.24 - Installed BLAST+ package to be run offline (though psi-blast doesn't take -remote flag!).
 * 02.24 - Split big script into extractor (+ cross-validation dataset splitting), SVM, PSSM-parser.